ImaanBontle/SDV-immersive-weathers/README.md

 By default, the mod uses a pre-defined 'standard climate'.
 This is the climate most similar to vanilla, featuring gentle rain showers in Spring, brief thunderstorms in early Summer, dry, windy weather in Fall, and continous snowfall in Winter.
 However, when combined with cubic spline interpolation, this produces a smoother weather profile and more gradual season changes.

 In the settings menu, you can define your own custom template or tweak the existing one.
 In future updates, you can expect more templates themed around various real-world biomes, each allowing for similar customisation.

-***For the curious:** You can see the effects of changing the settings by looking at the daily weather probabilities in the mod's `IW-ClimateControl/data` folder.
-These will update in real-time when using [Generic Mod Config Menu][gmcm-link].*

 <div align="right">